 Use black paint and a brush to run through each line and darken it.
 Then use red paint to fill the apple.

-It’s also easy to add a Killshot ring, which can often be seen in the upper left and upper right corner of the ax throw target.
+It’s also easy to add a Killshot ring, often seen in the upper left and upper right corner of the ax throw target.

 They should be centered in the center of the outermost circle of the target, with a height of 37 inches and a diameter of 3 inches.

 To ensure these rings are positioned correctly, measure 37 inches up from the top edge of the bottom horizontal bar that holds the lens together.
-Only the heights of the two positions are perfectly aligned with the center of the circle furthest from the target and are located in the upper right and upper left corners of the target.
+Only the heights of the two positions are perfectly aligned with the center of the circle furthest from the target and are located in the target’s upper right and upper left corners.
 These exact points are the center of your two Kill Shot rings.